IHE/ITI.mCSD/input/pagecontent/issues.md

 mCSD\_29.
 In [mCSD Endpoint](StructureDefinition-IHE.mCSD.Endpoint.html), rather than managingOrganization 1..1, create an invariant so that either managingOrganization or contact must be populated.

+mCSD\_30.
+FHIR R5 will allow Endpoint.connectionType to be greater than 1, so we can use the IHE-defined codes in addition to the HL7 ones.
+We won't need Endpoint.extension:specificType anymore.
+See [Issue 89](https://github.com/IHE/ITI.mCSD/issues/89).

 ### Open Issues and Questions
 These issues were known as part of the publication, and IHE invites comments.